 Quick Summary

-• Buyers compare similar Ladera Ranch homes side by side, not one at a time
+- Buyers compare similar Ladera Ranch homes side by side in compressed timeframes, not one at a time

-• Elimination happens quickly and emotionally, not through analysis
+- Elimination happens through feeling and rapid comparison, not through analysis or spreadsheets

 A: Yes.
-Buyers usually decide within the first few minutes whether a home stays in their comparison set.
-If it feels harder than nearby options, it is eliminated before price is seriously evaluated.
+Buyers decide within the first two to three minutes of arrival whether a home stays in their comparison set.
+If it feels harder than the other options they toured in Terramor, Flintridge, or Oak Knoll that same afternoon, it is removed from consideration before price is seriously evaluated.
+This behavior is called village-level elimination, which is the process by which buyers remove homes from active comparison before features or terms are negotiated.

-Q: Why don’t sellers get clear feedback when buyers pass on a Ladera Ranch home?
+Q: Why don't sellers hear the real reason buyers pass on a Ladera Ranch home?

 How Buyer Elimination Actually Works in Ladera Ranch